YunoSylph/Patterns/README.md

-# Design Patterns Implementation in Python (for Google Colab)
+# Design Patterns Implementation in Python (Google Colab)

 This document contains brief explanations and runnable examples of 5 classic design patterns implemented in Python.
 The examples are designed to be compatible with Google Colab or any standard Python environment.